rwdavies/STITCH/benchmarks/summarize_benchmarking.md

 ## Whole chromosome CFW mice test

-This analysis uses 2,073 mice at approximately 0.015X coverage at X SNPs using K=4.
-Performance is assessed using X mice on X array
+This analysis uses 2,073 mice at approximately 0.015X coverage at 152K SNPs using K=4 and 16cores (Intel E5-2690).
+Performance is assessed using 48 mice on the Illumina MegaMUGA array

 |Version |Options                |Time (min) |Accuracy |